 Spring has inspired artists from all over the world for generations.
 The melting away of the cold winter and burgeoning of new life in every corner hints at new beginnings and a fresh start.
-This spring is perhaps even more significant as a reminder of better times as our world continues to battle with the COVID-19 pandemic.
+Let’s take a journey all over the world through the eyes of these artists.
+Discover spring landscape paintings.

-Bluebonnets are the official state flower of Texas known for their rich color and the resemblance of its petal to a woman’s bonnet.
+Bluebonnets are the official state flower of Texas known for their rich color and the resemblance of their petal to a woman’s bonnet.
 It blooms abundantly in spring in central and southern Texas.

 After his death, the family dedicated the Mehoffer house to the State Treasury, and it was eventually transferred to the National Museum in Krakow.
 The Mehoffer House has been open to the public since 1996 as a museum branch dedicated to the artist.
 This painting shows a view of the large courtyard of the Mehoffer home in the full bloom of spring.

-This painting is one of the many views of the gardens of his home in Madrid, which is now the Sorolla Museum.
+This spring landscape painting is one of the many views of the gardens of his home in Madrid, which is now the Sorolla Museum.
 It was painted in the spring of 1920.

 This painting by Yoshida, however, depicts traditional Japanese subjects and focuses on possibly the most beautiful aspects of spring in Japan – the Sakura trees.

-Born after the end of the Danish Golden Age, Peder Mork Mønsted was a celebrated Danish painter who gained much acclaim for his serene and poetic plein-air (open air) paintings of the Danish and Scandinavian landscape and coastlines.
-This painting depicts the rural Scandinavian countryside in the month of May with the vivid lilacs in full bloom.
+Born after the end of the Danish Golden Age, Peder Mork Mønsted was a celebrated Danish painter who gained much acclaim for his serene and poetic plein-air (open-air) paintings of the Danish and Scandinavian landscape and coastlines.
+This spring landscape painting depicts the rural Scandinavian countryside in the month of May with the vivid lilacs in full bloom.

 As we can see, the painting depicts a burgeoning springtime landscape with abundant flowers all around.
 There are two women dressed in lehengas filling their baskets with flowers.